CityOfPhiladelphia/phila-app-css/README.md

 # Digital Standards Assets
-This is an open-source collection of sass to create the look of phila.gov appliactions.
+This is an open-source collection of sass to create the look of phila.gov applications.

 # Local development